 Quo Vadis, Soho

-Why: Quo Vadis is a delightful historic gem serving up traditional British fare, with a special pie of the day featured on the hand-drawn menus.
+Why: Quo Vadis is a gem - one of London's true legacy restaurants, serving up traditional, seasonal British fare throughout the year.
+This is a restaurant of routine, where regulars come expecting the classics - smoked eel sandwiches, heaped pavlovas, and a special pie of the day featured on the hand-drawn menus.
 The eclectic restaurant and members club oozes class and you can’t go wrong with its rich meats and intense flavours encased in a gorgeously buttery, crispy pie.

 Where: 26-29 Dean Street, W1D 3LL